tugberkugurlu/AspNet.Identity.RavenDB/README.md

 it will throw an exception.
 However, optimistic concurrency can be disabled any time during the `IAsyncDocumentSession` lifetime by the session provider.
 That's why the library cannot possibly be sure to warn 100% of the time.
 So, it is extremely important to obey this rule and leave the optimistic concurrency enabled on the session till the end of its lifetime.
-Otherwise, you will have a chance of ending up overriding the existing users data if a new user tries to register with the username of an existing user (which would be chaotic for you)!
+Otherwise, you will have a chance of ending up overriding an existing user's data if a new user tries to register with the username of that existing user (which would be chaotic for you)!

  - You don't need to use `RavenUser` entity type.
 However, your custom entity class must be derived from `RavenUser` class.